Kloud23/Traffic_sign_classification/writeup_template_github.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 ####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is distributed across classes.
+Exploratory visualization of the dataset.

+Following is a bar chart showing how the data is distributed across classes.

 ![alt text][image1]

-###Design and Test a Model Architecture
+###Designing and Testing a Model Architecture

 ####1.
-Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The pre-processing steps and methods used.

 As a first step, I decided to convert the images to grayscale because of the following:
 1. To get rid of the illumination effects on images